Obong2024/LITA-Capstone-Project-1/README.md

 ### Project Overview
 ------
-Basically the the project is meant to explore, gather and analyze the sales performance of a retail store to uncover some key insights such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an interactive Power BI dashboard that highlights these findings.
+Basically the project is meant to explore, gather and analyze the sales performance of a retail store to uncover some key insights such as top-selling products, regional performance, and monthly sales trends.
+Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ### Project Objectives